 Considering the amount of memory necessary by the plan with the largest memory requirement as \(maxPlanMemory\) and docker:auto-scale:scale-down-ratio value as \(ratio\).
 A node will be removed if its current containers can be distributed across other nodes in the same pool and at least one node still has unreserved memory (\(unreserved\)) satisfying:

 Rebalancing containers will be triggered when a new node is added or if rebalancing would decrease the difference of containers in nodes by a number greater than 2, regardless the scaling algorithm.

 Also, rebalancing will not run if docker:auto-scale:prevent-rebalance is set to true.

 Auto scale events¶

 Each time tsuru tries to run an auto scale action (add, remove, or rebalance).
 It will create an auto scale event.
 This event will record the result of the auto scale action and possible errors that occurred during its execution.

-You can list auto scale events with tsuru docker-autoscale-list.
+You can list auto scale events with tsuru-admin docker-autoscale-list

 Running auto scale once¶

-Even if you have not enabled autoscale, you can make tsuru trigger the execution of the auto scale algorithm by running tsuru docker-autoscale-run.
+Even if you have docker:auto-scale:enabled set to false, you can make tsuru trigger the execution of the auto scale algorithm by running tsuru-admin docker- autoscale-run.